MahnazJ/toyshop/README.md

-This is a webshop specialized in toys.
+This is a webshop specialized in toys (in progress).
 Methods: Vue JS and Laravel

 installation: